Journey

 After a rocky start in the pandemic-shortened 2020 season, everything came together in dramatic fashion for BC in 2021, culminating in wins over UNC and Syracuse in the Final Four and BC’s first national championship.

+Charlotte received the Tewaaraton and a slew of individual awards.
 She set the NCAA single season and tournament goals records.

 The BC team was celebrated at the Massachusetts capitol and Red Sox and Bruins games, and Charlotte made the first BTB first pitch in MLB history.

+Charlotte returned to BC for her final year of college playing eligibility.
 She and her teammates had another thrilling run to the national championship game in 2022.
 With a furious late-game comeback against Maryland, BC returned to the NCAA finals for the fifth consecutive year.
+There, BC fell to UNC by one goal, just short of a back-to-back championship.

+Charlotte repeated as the Tewaaraton winner (only the fifth woman to do so).
 She finished her college playing career as the all-time NCAA leader in goals (358) and fourth all-time leader in points (433).

+Charlotte was honored to play on the USA women’s national lacrosse team that won gold at the World Lacrosse championships in July 2022.
 She led the team in goals (23) and was tied for second in points (28) during the tournament.

 Charlotte hopes to continue to play competitively at the international and professional levels.